Azure/azure-sdk/releases/2021-04/java.md

   `deleteConfigurationSetting(ConfigurationSetting setting)`
   `setReadOnly(ConfigurationSetting setting, boolean isReadOnly)`
 - Added a new method that accepts `ClientOptions` in `ConfigurationClientBuilder`.

+### Key Vault - Administration 4.0.0-beta.6 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-security-keyvault-administration_4.0.0-beta.6/sdk/keyvault/azure-security-keyvault-administration/CHANGELOG.md#400-beta6-2021-04-09)
+#### New features
+- Added support for service version `7.2`.
+- Added support to specify whether or not a pipeline policy should be added per call or per retry.

+### Key Vault - Secrets 4.3.0-beta.5 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-security-keyvault-secrets_4.3.0-beta.5/sdk/keyvault/azure-security-keyvault-secrets/CHANGELOG.md#430-beta5-2021-04-09)
+#### New features
+- Added support for service version `7.2`.
+- Added support to specify whether or not a pipeline policy should be added per call or per retry.

+#### Breaking Changes
+- Changed `KeyVaultSecretIdentifier` so it is instantiated via its constructor as opposed to via a `parse()` factory method.

+### Key Vault - Keys 4.3.0-beta.6 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-security-keyvault-keys_4.3.0-beta.6/sdk/keyvault/azure-security-keyvault-keys/CHANGELOG.md#430-beta6-2021-04-09)
+#### Breaking Changes
+- Renamed `EncryptOptions` to `EncryptParameters`.
+- Renamed `DecryptOptions` to `DecryptParameters`.
+- Changed `KeyVaultKeyIdentifier` so it is instantiated via its constructor as opposed to via a `parse()` factory method.
+- Removed the following classes:
+    - `LocalCryptographyAsyncClient`
+    - `LocalCryptographyClient`
+    - `LocalCryptographyClientBuilder`
+    - `LocalKeyEncryptionKeyClient`
+    - `LocalKeyEncryptionKeyAsyncClient`
+    - `LocalKeyEncryptionKeyClientBuilder`

+#### New features
+- Added support for service version `7.2`.
+- Made all `JsonWebKey` properties settable.
+- Added support to specify whether or not a pipeline policy should be added per call or per retry.
+- Added convenience class `CreateOctKeyOptions`.
+- Added support for building local-only cryptography clients by providing a `JsonWebKey` for local operations:
+    - `CryptograhpyClientBuilder.jsonWebKey(JsonWebKey)`
+- Added support for building local-only key encryption key clients by providing a `JsonWebKey` for local operations:
+    - `KeyEncryptionKeyClientBuilder.buildKeyEncryptionKey(JsonWebKey)`
+    - `KeyEncryptionKeyClientBuilder.buildAsyncKeyEncryptionKey(JsonWebKey)`
+- `CryptograhpyClientBuilder.keyIdentifier(String)` now throws a `NullPointerException` if a `null` value is provided as an argument.

+### Key Vault - Certificates 4.2.0-beta.5 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-security-keyvault-certificates_4.2.0-beta.5/sdk/keyvault/azure-security-keyvault-certificates/CHANGELOG.md#420-beta5-2021-04-09)
+#### New features
+- Added support for service version `7.2`.
+- Added support to specify whether or not a pipeline policy should be added per call or per retry.

+#### Breaking Changes
+- Changed `KeyVaultCertificateIdentifier` so it is instantiated via its constructor as opposed to via a `parse()` factory method.

 [pattern]: # (### ${PackageFriendlyName} ${PackageVersion} [Changelog]${ChangelogUrl}`n${HighlightsBody}`n)